Green bridges for animals in urban areas (Reviving natural path)

 1. High construction cost

 Wildlife overpasses are very costly.
 Each crossing can cause around $1 Million to $90 Million depending on the location, size and design.
-For low budget cities It is hard to prioritize wildlife crossings over roads, schools and hospitals even if animals get long term benefits.
+For low-budget cities, it is hard to prioritize wildlife crossings over roads, schools, and hospitals, even if animals get long-term benefits.

 2. Limited space in dense urban areas